gargvishesh/druid/docs/multi-stage-query/msq-security.md

   datasource.
   - INSERT or REPLACE into a Druid datasource requires the WRITE DATASOURCE permission on that datasource.
   - EXTERN references to external data require READ permission on the resource name "EXTERNAL" of the resource type "EXTERNAL".
+Users without the correct permission encounter a 403 error when trying to run queries that include EXTERN.

-MSQ tasks are Overlord tasks, so they follow the Overlord's (indexer) model.
+Task queries that you submit to the SQL-task engine are Overlord tasks, so they follow the Overlord's (indexer) model.
 This means that users with access to the Overlord API can perform some actions even if they didn't submit the query.
 The actions include retrieving the status or canceling a query.
-For more information about the Overlord API and MSQ, see [API](./msq-reference.md#context-parameters).
+For more information about the Overlord API and the SQL-task API, see [API](./msq-reference.md#context-parameters).

 To interact with a query through the Overlord API, you need the following permissions:

 - INSERT or REPLACE queries: You must have READ DATASOURCE permission on the output datasource.
-- SELECT queries: You must have read permissions on the `__query_select` datasource, which is a stub datasource that MSQ creates.
+- SELECT queries: You must have read permissions on the `__query_select` datasource, which is a stub datasource that gets created.

 ## S3